sciZer0/7/v/README.md

 <h1>14 &nbsp Proposals</h1>

+On the Vote blockchain, there are Automatic and Non-Automatic Proposals.

-The Decisions are made on the following Proposals:
+Automatic Proposals happen each 30 days and are the following ones:

+* proposal to change – either increase or decrease – the monthly rate of Automated Donations by 5%
+* proposal to change – either increase or decrease – the maximum number of the positions of Validator by 0.1%.

+Non-Automatic Proposals may start at any moment (Slot) and are the following ones:

-* on appointing a person (possibly anonymous) to the position of Contributor (100 positions)
+* proposal to appoint a person (possibly anonymous) to the position of Contributor
-* on dismissing a person (possibly anonymous) from the position of Contributor.
+* proposal to dismiss a person (possibly anonymous) from the position of Contributor
-* on changing – either increasing or decreasing – the donation rate by 5%